daKmoR/testing-workflow-for-web-components/README.md

        </a11y-input>
 ```

-So I'm only interested in `a11y-input` not in it's implementation detail.
+So I'm only interested in `a11y-input` not in its implementation detail.
-As an app developer I'm now a little unlucky as this element "playes" in my domain. preposterous!
+As an app developer, I'm now a little unlucky as this element "plays" in my domain. preposterous!
-After some infestigation I conclude there are very valid reasons for a11y input to do what it does.
+After some investigation I conclude there are very valid reasons for a11y input to do what it does.
 Now how can I test it?

-Luckily `.shadowDom` has another ace up it's sleeve.
+Luckily `.shadowDom` has another ace up its sleeve.
 As it allows us to ignore certain dom parts.

 ```js